pivotal/docs-tap/scc/about.md

 As auxiliary components, Tanzu Application Platform also includes:

-- [Out of the Box Templates](ootb-templates.html), for providing templates used by the supply chains to perform common tasks like fetching source code, running tests, and building container images.
+- [Out of the Box Templates](ootb-templates.html), for providing templates used by the supply chains to perform common tasks such as fetching source code, running tests, and building container images.

 - [Out of the Box Delivery Basic](ootb-delivery-basic.html), for delivering to a Kubernetes cluster the